We have information you must know before you buy the Torrent.

 We found the cargo bay quite generous and it easily handled a big box we put back there.
 A clever polycarbonate tray is available that pulls out of the floor and can be slotted into one of three height levels, so it can be used for different things, including concealment.
 It allows two levels of grocery boxes or bags, for example.
 It's an interesting feature, though we've wondered how many people use shelving systems on other vehicles.
 The tailgate lifts high enough that all but the tallest owners can stand fully upright beneath it.

-Torrent's fuel economy rating has improved for 2008 to an EPA City/Highway rating of 19/26 miles per gallon.
-That's up from its '07 rating of 19/24 mpg, which is impressive, given that most vehicles are getting lower fuel economy ratings for 2008 due to new EPA test procedures.
+Fuel economy is an EPA-rated 17/24 mpg city/highway, with front-wheel drive or all-wheel drive.
 We averaged only 18 mpg in our front-drive test vehicle, but it had logged fewer than 600 miles on the odometer when we got it, and engines often loosen up and deliver better mileage as they are more completely broken in.
-The Torrent AWD models are rated at 18/25 mpg.

-NewCarTestDrive.com correspondent Sam Moses filed this report from the Columbia River Gorge; Mitch McCullough contributed to this report from Los Angeles.
+NewCarTestDrive.com correspondent Sam Moses filed this report from the Columbia River Gorge; Mitch McCullough contributed to this report from Los Angeles, and John F. Katz contributed from south-central Pennsylvania.